 When collecting information, it seems that you can skip the compatibility check and install it if you create installation media.

 Download / run the media creation tool from the Microsoft page and download the ISO file of the DVD.
-(The following ↓ does not know when link is effective)
+(The below ↓ does not know the validity of the link)

 Write an ISO file on DVD - R to create installation media.

 When you put the created media in the DVD drive, setup.exe is automatically executed.

 We only install it in the same way, but be careful about skipping "checking for compatibility" and "installing important updates".